surifirstpin/biplus_documentation/docs/GlobalFunctions.md

   return add;
 }
 /*END*/
+/* Returns value 3, if we provide 1 and 2 in Test*/
 ```
 2. Click on **Test** Button  to run the function.
 3. Click on **Save** Button to save the function.